 Wait Until Dark

 One of the factors that help to propel this film to the heights it has achieved is the cast.
-Audrey Hepburn takes a character that normally would be considered helpless and turns her around into a strong and incredibly bright young woman.
-Her performance lulls the audience into accepting her as determined but physically helpless only to watch has her inner strength and determination are forced to the surface.
-There is a marvelous beauty to how Hepburn paces the development of Suzy.
-Little hints to the self reliance are given from the start but as the film progresses we see just how strong she actually is.
-Arkin give the performance of his lifetime here.
-He basically plays three characters in his plot against Suzy, Roat, Roat Jr. and Roat Sr. the subtle difference in how he plays each role is an exhibition of how an actor should approach a character.
+Audrey Hepburn takes a character that normally would be considered helpless and turns her around into a sharp and incredibly bright young woman.
+Her performance lulls the audience into accepting her as determined but physically helpless only to watch her inner strength and determination forced to the surface.
+There is a spectacular beauty to how Hepburn places the character development of Suzy carefully, gradually allowing the audience’s empathy to grow.
+Little hints to the self-reliance given from the start but as the film progresses we see just how strong she is.
+Arkin gives the performance of his lifetime here.
+He plays three characters in his plot against Suzy, Roat, Roat Jr. and Roat Sr. the subtle difference in how he plays each role is an exhibition of how an actor should approach a character.
 What impressed me most here is the amount of control these two leads display.
 They take the time and effort required to allow the audience to get to know these people, what motivates them and what is behind their reactions.
 Crenna and Weston give solid performances as the ancillary characters here.
-Each of these two men is capable of strong performances and they give them to us.
-As low level crooks they are baited by Roat, manipulated and controlled by him.
+Each of these two men is capable of strong performances, and they give them to us.
+As low-level crooks, they are baited by Roat, manipulated and controlled by him.
 Their desperation is visceral; the audience can feel the emotions these men hold just under the surface.

-Overall the mastering of this DVD is excellent.
-Considering the age of the source material you can expect some variation in the balance of light and dark scenes.
-There is a bit of grain present but nothing that is too distracting.
-The restored 1.85:1 anamorphic video provides the missing visual impact, especially in the ending of the film.
-The sound track is presented in its original mono format.
-There was not a lot to work with here.
-The full spectrum of the audio comes across as a bit compressed.
+Presenting the soundtrack in its original mono format is always appreciated by film purists.
+Altering the video’s aspect ratio is tantamount to heresy, but fewer cinephiles are that concerned with alterations to the audio.
+The source material didn’t provide a lot of sound elements to process, but the transition to DTS High Definition Audio allowed for a robust spectrum of the audio.
+It comes across as a bit more oriented to center stage, reinforcing the overall feel and look which emulates a live stage performance.
 There are no extremes in bass or treble here.
-On the plus side it does give a live stage feel to the film.
+On the plus side, it does give a live stage feel to the film.
 I watched this film bypassing the bit stream audio and using the Prologic ‘Live’ mode for more a theatrical feel to the experience.
 The extras are interesting.
 There is a stroll down memory lane by Alan Arkin and producer Mel Ferrer detailing just what went into the making of this classic.
-There is also a little featurette chronicling how this work was adapted from the original stage production.
+There is also a little featurette chronicling how this adaptation of this work from the original stage production.
 Rounding out the extras are a few trailers.
-Don’t ‘wait’, get this DVD and enjoy a great film experience.
+Don’t ‘wait,' get this one Blu-ray even if you already own the Blu-ray and enjoy a great film experience.